orhun/git-cliff/website/docs/configuration.md

 ### Environment Configuration Overrides

 It's possible to use environment variables to override configuration elements.
-If an environment variable matches a configuration element the variable's value will be used instead of the element's.
+If an environment variable matches a configuration element, the variable's value will be used instead of the element's.

 Format:

 ```
 [PREFIX]__[CONFIG SECTION]__[FIELD NAME]
 ```

-Examples:
+#### Examples

 To override the `footer` element: